Am I fighting for happiness or wealth?

 But there's more to it.
 It's been changing my behaviour, my thought patterns.

-It's encouraging me to live with family because of the financial advantages, even if I'd be happier doing my own thing and living closer to work.
+It's encouraging me to choose somewhere with a long commute because of the financial advantages, even if I'd be happier without that commute.
+My actions are being shaped by the content I've chosen to consume.

-Looking at it from a 'regret minimisation' perspective: in 50 years time, would I regret choosing money over happiness?
+Looking at it from a 'regret minimisation' perspective: in 50 years time, will I regret choosing money over happiness?
 Almost certainly.

-Money doesn't buy time.
+Money doesn't buy time (unless it's for improving your health).
 And spending time unhappy in the pursuit of wealth feels wasteful.

-However, that same line of thinking could argue against "long term pain over short term gain" (that is, giving up something small now in exchange for larger rewards in the future).
+However, that same thought process could be used to argue against "long term pain over short term gain" (that is, giving up something small now in exchange for larger rewards in the future).
 It's a dangerous line to tread.

 Is it worth forgoing some comfort now in exchange for greater future rewards?